Cirkit Designer Logo

 Technical Specifications

-The ILI9341 controller is packed with features that make it versatile and efficient for driving TFT LCD displays.
+The ILI9341 controller is packed with features that make it suitable for high-quality graphical displays.
 Below are its key technical specifications:

 Operating Voltage 2.8V to 3.3V